Statue of Eda Erdem

 The Statue of Eda Erdem (Eda Erdem Heykeli) is a statue of the Turkish women's volleyball player Eda Erdem situated in front of the Şükrü Saracoğlu Stadium in Istanbul, Turkey.
 It was unveiled in 2024.

 Background

 Eda Erdem Dündar (born 1987) has been playing for the Turkish Women's Volleyball League club Fenerbahçe in Istanbul since 2008, and captains Fenerbahçe and the national team.

 History

-Sponsored by Acıbadem Healthcare Group, the statue of Eda Erdem was created by the Turkish architect and sculptress Pınar Öktem Doğan, based on a photograph taken during the 2019 Women's European Volleyball Championship by Turkish Volleyball Federation photojournalist Mert Bülent Uçma.
+Sponsored by Acıbadem Healthcare Group, the statue of Eda Erdem was created by the Turkish architect and sculptor Pınar Öktem Doğan, based on a photograph taken during the 2019 Women's European Volleyball Championship by Turkish Volleyball Federation photojournalist Mert Bülent Uçma.
 It was erected at the area in front of the Şükrü Saracoğlu Stadium, home ground of Fenerbahçe Football.
 The statue was unveiled in a ceremony attended by Eda Erdem Dündar and her family, high sport officials and politicians as well as club member sportspeople on 8 March 2024, the International Women's Day, at which the anthem, composed by Fenerbahçe Volleyball supporters for Eda Erdem, was performed.